icml2019/equalization/README.md

 To use this repository you need to install git LFS.
 Follow the instructions here: https://git-lfs.github.com/.

-After cloning the reposetory install the requirements
+After cloning the reposetory install the requirements.

 ```bash
 pip install -r requirements